 –Herman Melville, Redburn (1849)

-The 2013 UMHI spring symposium is titled Bibliopoetics: The Art and Future of the Book.
-The symposium will be held on April 5-6, 2013, and was organized by the UMHI Postdoctoral Fellow in Digital Humanities, Christopher M. Ohge.
-Bibliopoetics will feature clusters of scholars, professionals, and artists, from UMaine and beyond, in seminars and workshops on topics such as “The Book as Object,” “Editing and Publishing in the Digital Age,” “Digital Narratives: History and the Critical Edition,” and “Poets on Books: A Reading and Discussion.”
+The 2013 UMHI spring symposium was titled Bibliopoetics: The Art and Future of the Book.
+The symposium was held on April 5-6, 2013, and organized by the UMHI Postdoctoral Fellow in Digital Humanities, Christopher M. Ohge.
+Bibliopoetics featured clusters of scholars, professionals, and artists, from UMaine and beyond, in seminars and workshops on topics such as “The Book as Object,” “Editing and Publishing in the Digital Age,” “Digital Narratives: History and the Critical Edition,” and “Poets on Books: A Reading and Discussion.”

 For more information, please contact Christopher Ohge (firstname.lastname@example.org).